engineerDavid/SimonSaysBasics/README.md

 # SimonSaysBasics

 This project was done while learning from Udemey cource.
-It help me
+It help me refesh on frontend fundamentals